AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/construct/homunculus-xmm.md

 "ac": !!int "13"
 "hp": !!int "4"
 "hit_dice": "1d4 + 2"
+"modifier": !!int "2"
 "stats":
   - !!int "4"
   - !!int "15"
   - !!int "14"
   - !!int "10"
   - !!int "10"
   - !!int "7"
 "speed": "20 ft., fly 40 ft."
 "saves":
-  "Charisma": !!int "0"
-  "Wisdom": !!int "2"
+  - "wisdom": "+2"
+  - "charisma": "+0"
 "damage_immunities": "poison"
 "condition_immunities": "[charmed](/3-Mechanics/CLI/conditions.md#Charmed), [poisoned](/3-Mechanics/CLI/conditions.md#Poisoned)"
 "senses": "darkvision 60 ft., passive Perception 10" "languages": "understands Common plus one other language but can't speak" "cr": "0"
 "traits":
-- "desc": "While the homunculus is on the same plane of existence as its master, the\
+  - "desc": "While the homunculus is on the same plane of existence as its master,\
-    \ two of them can communicate telepathically with each other."
+      \ the two of them can communicate telepathically with each other."
     "name": "Telepathic Bond"
 "actions":
   - "desc": "Melee Attack Roll: +4, reach 5 ft.
 Hit: 1 Piercing damage, and the\
       \ target is subjected to the following effect.
-Constitution Saving Throw: DC\
+Constitution Saving Throw:\
-    \ 12.
+      \ DC 12.
 Failure: The target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned)\
       \ condition until the end of the homunculus's next turn.
-Failure by 5 or More:\
+By 5th Failure: The\
-    \ The target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned) condition\
+      \ target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned) condition\
       \ for 1 minute.
 While [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned), the\
       \ target has the [Unconscious](/3-Mechanics/CLI/conditions.md#Unconscious) condition,\
       \ which ends early if the target takes any damage."
     "name": "Bite"
 "source":
   - "XMM"
 "image": "/3-Mechanics/CLI/bestiary/construct/token/homunculus-xmm.webp"
 ```
 ^statblock